-Star Trek premiered in September 1966 on NBC and ran for three seasons before being cancelled.
-It was soon placed into local syndication and became incredibly popular.
-The following was included in the March 10th, 1969 edition of Broadcasting:
+Star Trek premiered in September 1966 on NBC and ran for three seasons before the network cancelled it.
+The iconic sci-fi series immediately went into local syndication and became wildly popular with viewers.
+The following is from the March 10th, 1969 edition of Broadcasting:

 Star Trek, coming off NBC-TV at the conclusion of the current season, will be placed in domestic syndication by Paramount Television, producer and distributor of the series.
 The package will include 70 episodes of the science-fiction series, which will have had a three-year network run.

-A total of 79 episodes of Star Trek were broadcast by NBC between 1966 and 1969.
-I’m not sure why the syndication announcement mentioned only 70 episodes.
+NBC broadcast 79 episodes of Star Trek between 1966 and 1969.
+I’m not sure why the syndication announcement mentions just 70 episodes.
 It’s possible that some were initially held back from syndication but I find that unlikely.
 Paramount Television placed a full page advertisement in Broadcasting a few weeks later promoting the availability of Star Trek for national syndication.
-Over the next year, three additional full page advertisements were placed in Broadcasting promoting the success of Star Trek in syndication.
+Over the next year, at least three additional full page advertisements appeared in Broadcasting promoting the success of Star Trek in local syndication.

-Here are all four of the Broadcasting Star Trek syndication advertisements for your enjoyment.
+Here are four syndication advertisements for Star Trek from the pages of Broadcasting.
 Click on any of the images for a larger version.

-It’s likely additional advertisements were taken out during the 1970s as Star Trek continued to enjoy phenomenal success in syndication.
+Paramount Television no doubt paid for additional advertisements throughout the 1970s as Star Trek continued to enjoy phenomenal success in local syndication.